 4. ScreenVirtuoso –

 If you’ve got the need to ‘capture anything you see on your screen,’ then we’ve got just the tool for you.
 Similar to the aforementioned software, ScreenVirtuoso is another substitute to Fraps which makes recording desktop footage a convenient task.
 From presentations to tutorials on how to create stuff or operate applications, this offering allows you to capture any rectangular screen area, a particular window or even the entire desktop.
-Moreover, you can add in recorded sounds and have it play in sync with your video.
+Moreover, you can add in recorded sounds and have them play in sync with your video.
 It comes with hot-key support that should make things much more convenient for you.
 Commands can also be carried out through keyboard shortcuts which let you pause or resume the recording.

 5. CamStudio –

 What makes CamStudio one among the select programs like Fraps is the ad-free and feature-filled offerings it has in store.
-From permitting creation of demonstration videos to tutorials and technical support clips, this open source application comes free of cost.
+From permitting the creation of demonstration videos to tutorials and technical support clips, this open-source application comes free of cost.
 Amongst its many capabilities, you can record the entire screen in AVI format and even convert captures into SWF flash videos for online streaming purposes, through the built-in SWF Producer.
-Unlike most of the recommended options we’ve complied, this one allows you to customize clips by adding in a little personal touch like a picture-in-picture view, one of the desktop and the second, a self portrait through a webcam, as well as extends the ability to create annotations during video playback.
+Unlike most of the recommended options we’ve complied, this one allows you to customize clips by adding in a little personal touch like a picture-in-picture view, one of the desktop and the second, a self-portrait through a webcam, as well as extends the ability to create annotations during video playback.